| Monthly Tech-Tip | No tracking! No ads! | |

 -Easy-to-access in new and old quarry sites.

-I compared this with about 10 other clays in the area, doing the same for all of them, preserving a treasure trove of data for clays we have been overlooking.
+I compared this with about 10 other clays in the area, doing the same for all of them, preserving a treasure trove of data for clays I have been overlooking.

 This picture has its own page with more detail, click here to see it.

 On the right is Plainsman A2 ball clay with 35% nepheline syenite added to vitrify it around cone 6 (these bars are fired at cone 2, 4, 5, 6 and 7 - top to bottom).
-Using our grinding equipment, we can process it to 42 mesh, as we have done since the 1970s.
+The grinding equipment can process it to 42 mesh, as has been done since the 1970s.
 On the left is a Flintoft ball clay (cone 10R top and 10, 9, 8, etc - top to bottom).
 But this is the raw material, just slaked (not ground).
 It reaches zero porosity at cone 6 without a feldspar addition (because Mother Nature has added it for us).
 And the plasticity?
 This ball clay dry shrinks 9%, it is super plastic, much more than the A2/feldspar mix.
 While nearby deposits also contain refractory ball clays, this one is truly something special.
 It enables not just highly plastic vitreous stonewares but it fires white enough to be a potential ingredient in an All-Canadian plastic cone 6 porcelain.
-In an unexpected turn of events, we now have the opportunity to get this clay in a way that is much easier than expected.
-We have tested mixing this with PR3D, the best material in our Ravenscrag quarry - together the two can make killer clay bodies!
+In an unexpected turn of events, there is an opportunity to get this clay in a way that is much easier than expected.
+Mixing this with PR3D has been tested, the best material in the Ravenscrag quarry - together the two can make killer clay bodies!

 This picture has its own page with more detail, click here to see it.

 This is at the Whitemud Resources metakaolin (MK) site midway between Scout Lake and Wood Mountain, Saskatchewan.
 They mine ore that is separated into kaolin (reject material is silica sand) then dehydroxylated into metakaolin; an SCM (Supplementary Cementing Material), MK itself is a natural aluminosilicate pozzolan.
-They have a giant plant (the dome is big enough to play soccer in) and are capable of processing an order of magnitude more than we can.
-The mining face in their quarry appears to have the same layers that we mine in Ravenscrag.
+They have a giant plant (the dome is big enough to play soccer in) and are capable of processing incredible volumes.
+The mining face in their quarry appears to have the same layers as Ravenscrag.
 But, there are very fortunate differences:

--This deposit is near Flintoft, these clays will be much purer and whiter than what we can get in our Ravenscrag quarry (pending testing, of course).
+-This deposit is near Flintoft, these clays will be much purer and whiter than those in the Ravenscrag quarry (pending testing, of course).

--We need what is above the coal seam, they need what is below (their garbage is our gold).
+-Plainsman needs what is above the coal seam, they need what is below (their garbage is pottery gold).

--The layers appear to be the same as those in our existing quarry.
+-The layers appear to be the same as those in the existing quarry.

 -Their grinding plant is capable of micron-sizes and is gigantic.